George Floyd protests in Chicago: June 1

+Representative Rush was quoted as saying “They even had the unmitigated gall to go and make coffee for themselves and to pop popcorn, my popcorn, in my microwave while looters were tearing apart businesses within their sight and within their reach."

 The Nike location at the intersection of 85th Street and Cottage Grove saw looting around 2 pm.
 At 4 pm, a peaceful protest of several hundred people occurred on Lincoln Avenue.
 An hour later, demonstrators were gathered at Belmont and Wilton Avenues in the Lake View neighborhood, and the demonstration remained calm.
 At 6:30 pm, the march that had begun in Lake View reached the intersection of Broadway and Sunnyside avenues in Uptown.
 Around 7:30 pm, the CTA and Metra announced it would suspend its service for the night again.
 At 7:50 pm, demonstrators in Uptown went southbound on Broadway before heading east on Irving Park Road towards Lake Shore Drive.
 30 minutes later, the same group of demonstrators was marching north on Lake Shore Drive.
 Shortly after the 9 pm curfew began, police officers confronted a group of men on Broadway Avenue who were throwing rocks and bricks.
 The group was dispersed by the officers, who did not use any chemical irritants.

 During the weekend, it was reported that the hacktivist group Anonymous had infiltrated the Chicago Police's radio systems, blaring "Fuck tha Police" by N.W.A to disrupt radio communication.

 The economic cost of the riots and looting in the final days of May through June 1 were estimated at $66 million.